Bonn93/atlassian-kubernetes/README.md

 Support for Data Center Versions is in progress.
 Jira Data Center is now managed via a statefulset.
 Check it out!

 This is not a Production Ready Service.
 You will need to build your own deployments and use the correct resources.
 * NFSv4 can be problematic with Git workloads, with correct tuning for each workload, this can be a viable option, though NFSv3 is recommended via HostPaths for performance environments!
+Please keep this in mind for Bitbucket and Bamboo deploys.

 # This is work in progress!